 Carpal tunnel syndrome is one of the most common hand conditions.
 It is caused by pressure on the median nerve in the carpal tunnel of the wrist.
 The carpal tunnel is a narrow passageway surrounded by bones and ligaments on the palm side of the hand.
-When the median nerve is compressed, symptoms can include numbness, tingling, and weakness in the hand and arm.
+When the median nerve is compressed, symptoms can include numbness, tingling and weakness in the thumb and fingers.

-The anatomy of the wrist, health problems and possibly repetitive hand motions can contribute to carpal tunnel syndrome.
+Wrist anatomy, health conditions and possibly repetitive hand motions can contribute to carpal tunnel syndrome.

-Proper treatment usually relieves the tingling and numbness and restores wrist and hand function.
+Proper treatment usually relieves the tingling and numbness and restores hand function.

 Symptoms of carpal tunnel syndrome usually start gradually and include:

 Tingling and numbness.
 Tingling and numbness may occur in the fingers or hand.
 Usually the thumb, index, middle and ring fingers are affected, but not the little finger.
 You might have a feeling like an electric shock in these fingers.
 These symptoms often occur while holding a steering wheel, phone or newspaper, or they may wake you from sleep.